chloehudzik/workfront-learn.en/help/workfront-goals/establish-a-vision-for-your-org/understand-how-workfront-goals-works.md

 ---
-title: Introduction to [!DNL Workfront Goals]
+title: Understand how [!DNL Workfront Goals] works
 description: Learn about articulating the "what" and the "why" during the planning phase, example goals, and scope of influence.
 activity: use
 feature: Workfront Goals